 You may encounter issues with SMS and MMS.
 You may encounter issues with SMS-based verification.

-If used google Pay services then it might stop working.
+If used Google Pay services then it might stop working.
+Also, you may not be able to install or update apps from Google PlayStore.

 Overall, it degrades the overall functionality of the Android application.
 It degrades the application's performance.